openphacts/ops.js/README.md

     var result = searcher.parseInchiKeyToURLResponse(response);
 };
 // success is 'true' or 'false', status is the http status code, response is the raw result which the parser function accepts
-// response will be null in the case of errors
+// response is a chemspider url with id of the compound, response will be null in the case of errors
 // Inchi Key is for Aspirin
 searcher.inchiKeyToURL('BSYNRYMUTXBXSQ-UHFFFAOYSA-N', callback);
 ```